mk-fg/games/factorio/Moon_Logic/README.md

 --------------------

-## Known Issues
+## Known Issues/quirks

+- Currently combinator looks exactly like arithmetic one, need to update sprites/icons/thumbnails after recent change.
-- Hotkeys for save/undo/redo/etc don't work when code text-box is active, which seem to be a game limitation.
+- Hotkeys for save/undo/redo/etc don't work when code textbox is focused, you need to press Esc or otherwise unfocus it first.
+- Combinator code is not serialized to blueprints, need to restore that later.
-- Needs some code examples and screenshots here.
+- Would be nice to have some code examples and screenshots here.

+This list is only short thanks to [ixu](https://mods.factorio.com/user/ixu) testing the mod extensively and reporting dozens of bugs.

 --------------------